Photo courtesy of the City of Cambridge Archives

 May 17, 1974 was a sunny day, yet the Grand River breached its banks and caused massive flooding in downtown Cambridge, Ontario.
 The river had a normal depth in May of about 0.61 m (or 2 feet) - during the flood its depth peaked at more than 5 metres, or 18 feet.

-On May 4, 2024 the Fire Hall Museum & Education Centre and many community partners staged a 50th Anniversary commemorative event at the Museum, in Civic Square and at City Hall, and throughout downtown Cambridge.
+May 4, 2024 was a sunny day too ... when the Fire Hall Museum & Education Centre and many community partners staged a 50th Anniversary commemorative event at the Museum, in Civic Square and at City Hall, and throughout downtown Cambridge.

 Event Schedule - Here's What Happened on May 4, 2024